-With a tremendous start to the year, we were on a winning start to our princesses the first year of high school.
-Everyday attendance, new friends, low anxiety, birthday party success and a zeal for learning.
+With a tremendous start to the year, we were on a winning start to our princesses the first year of high school: daily attendance, new friends, low anxiety, birthday party success and a zeal for learning.
 We had seen similar success last year when her primary school finally developed an individual education plan (IEP), and we were confident and expectant of what the year would bring.

 We have been in this headspace the past eight weeks.
 Jenna is tired; her siblings quite frankly want to kill her have had enough, and her parents are in desperate need for some respite and rest.

 During these past eight weeks, we have had four doctors appointments, one psychiatric review, one hospital visit, a paediatrician review and eight phycologist appointments across two different practitioners.
 Each in their own language and expertise trying to assist our Princess in developing a ‘kit bag’ of resources, tools, tricks and education to survive this harsh reality successfully, we may call everyday life.

 Each appointment, we are hopeful that new techniques sticks and philosophy we reinforce at homes are again reinforced during therapy.
 It seems we are sitting at about 100:1 odds and the investment made seems mostly money thrown down the drain.
 Regression, seclusion, frustration is becoming the norm and each day moving farther and farther away from her peers.

 Our dreams of independence, a life away from mum and dad, a career, family and lifelong friends seem unattainable, and that’s gut-wrenching, painful and a scary future.
 Each day I try and push away refusing to accept, and I continue to help her dream, push her farther and again try a new strategy to get through a somewhat typical predictable day.